 His son, Luke Murray, shares the same passion for the game and made a career out of coaching college basketball.

 Luke has steadily climbed the college coaching ladder since graduating from Fairfield University in 2007.
 His first gig was as the director of basketball operations for Quinnipiac University.
 He then was an assistant coach at Post University and a graduate assistant at Arizona before Dan Hurley hired him as a full-time assistant at Wagner in 2011.

-Murray made a pitstop at Towson for a couple of seasons before rejoining Hurley’s staff, who was at Rhode Island at the time.
+Murray made a pitstop with the Towson Tigers for a couple of seasons before rejoining Hurley's staff, who was at Rhode Island at the time.
 Xavier head coach Chris Mack came calling after two years and brought on the young basketball coach in 2015.

 It was with the Xavier Musketeers that Murray started gaining a reputation as one of the country's best recruiters.
 He helped reel in three-straight nationally ranked-recruiting classes during his time with the Big East program, and when Mack was hired by Louisville to replace Rick Pitino in 2018, he brought Murray along to be his recruiting coordinator.

 Coach Murray once again shined on the recruiting trail.
 He was instrumental in helping build the Cardinals' 12th ranked recruiting class in 2019, and the 17th best class in 2021.
 During his time at the ACC program, Murray also primarily worked with perimeter players.

 But, when there's an old boss you get along with, it's an easy decision when they offer a job.
 So, when Coach Hurley asked Murray to join his staff in his third season at the University of Connecticut, he accepted.